silabs-juha/ble-examples-gsdk-4.2/bt_soc_empty_btldr_appldr/readme.md

-# SoC - Empty 2
+# Bluetooth - SoC Empty for Bootloader with Apploader

-The Bluetooth SoC-Empty 2 example is a project that you can use as a template for any standalone Bluetooth application.
+The Bluetooth - SoC Empty for Bootloader with Apploader example is a project that you can use as a template for any standalone Bluetooth application.

-> Note: this example expects a specific Gecko Bootloader to be present on your device.
+> Note: This example requires a Gecko Bootloader with Apploader.
+Start address 0x00012000.
 For details see the Troubleshooting section.
+> The same application as the default Bluetooth - SoC Empty.

 ## Getting Started